Deardorff's Glossary of International Economics

 Imperfectly competitive Refers to an economic agent (firm or consumer), group of agents (industry), model, or analysis that is characterized by imperfect competition.
 Contrasts with perfectly competitive.

-Implicit price deflator A broad measure of prices derived from separate estimates of real and nominal expenditures for GDP or a subcategory of GDP.
-Without qualification the term refers to the GDP deflator and is thus an index of prices for everything that a country produces, unlike the CPI, which is restricted to consumption and includes prices of imports.
+2. Without qualification the term usually refers to the GDP deflator.
+Thus an index of prices for everything a country produces, unlike the CPI, which is restricted to consumption and includes prices of imports.

 Implicit tariff 1.
 Tariff revenue on a good or group of goods, divided by the corresponding value of imports.
 Often lower than the official or statutory tariff, due both to PTAs and to failures in customs collection.